 Heating your home with fossil fuels doesn’t just keep you warm—it creates emissions that warm the planet.
-Home heating is Canada’s second-largest contributor to greenhouse gas emissions.
+Home heating is Canada’s largest source of residential greenhouse gas emissions.
 The good news: there’s a more environmentally conscious option that can help you save energy, shrink your carbon footprint, and build Canada’s resilience to a changing climate and fluctuating fuel prices.
 Here’s what you need to know about switching from a gas furnace to a heat pump—and why you should consider it.

 How home heating contributes to climate change